 Encouraging Independent Learning Skills

 There are many ways that a child’s independent learning opportunities can be created.
 As mentioned earlier, it can be quite difficult to know how much assistance to provide and how much assistance not to provide and finding a balance is all about trial and error.
+These games and activities can help kids meet a range of learning goals.

 - Present the child with an open environment – Children are very used to the same classroom environment where they sit and listen to teachers.
 Real independent activities will take place in an open environment that provides opportunities to talk and write about what they learn.